ethanj360/deloitte/README.md

 - Factory downtime was concentrated unevenly across locations, making it easier to isolate where assembly-line interruptions were most severe
 - Tableau filtering made it possible to connect the highest-downtime factory to the device types driving those interruptions
 - The Excel classification framework translated raw equality scores into business-friendly categories for review
-- The project showed how simple rule-based analysis can support both operational diagnostics and pay equity monitoring
+- The project showed how straightforward rule-based analysis can support both operational diagnostics and pay equity monitoring

 **Tools Used**